 For most people, Christmas is a holiday deeply rooted in Christianity – but is that really the case?
 It’s been celebrated for more than two millennia, so it’s pretty safe to assume that the holiday we celebrate today is a mixture of different cultures and religions.

 So then, is Christmas not when Jesus was born?
-Truth is, that’s highly likely.
+The answer is probably ‘yes’.
 The New Testament gives no date or year for the birth of Jesus, and the first year was determined by Dionysius Exiguus, a Scythian monk, “abbot of a Roman monastery”.
 In the Roman, pre-Christian era, years were counted from ab urbe condita (“the founding of the City”).
-Thus 1 AUC signifies the year Rome was founded, 10 AUC signifies the 10th year of Rome’s reign.
+Thus 1 AUC signifies the year Rome was founded, 10 AUC signifies the 10th year after Rome was founded and so on.
 Rome was founded in 753 BC, so what we consider today as year 0 would be year 753 AUC.
 But Dionysius Exiguus, basing his calculations on Roman history, estimates that Jesus was born in 754 AUC.
 However, Luke 1:5 places Jesus’ birth in the days of Herod, and Herod died in 750 AUC – four years before the year in which Dionysius places Jesus birth.
 Pretty much anyway you take it, it seems very unlikely that Jesus was born in what we consider year 0.

 Joseph A. Fitzmyer – Professor Emeritus of Biblical Studies at the Catholic University of America, member of the Pontifical Biblical Commission supports this idea: